Get started - it's free!

 Adjust Tailscale access rules

-Once Intune posture integration is configured and your devices have device posture attributes that reflects their signals as reported by Intune, you can use that device posture attribute as part of your posture rules.
+After you configure Intune posture integration, and your devices have device posture attributes that reflect their signals as reported by Intune, you can use those device posture attributes as part of your posture rules.

-For example, to only allow access to tag:production from devices that Intune reports as compliant and are supervised by Intune, you can create a new posture and use it as part of a corresponding access rule:
+For example, to only permit access to tag:production from devices that Intune reports as compliant and supervised by Intune, you can create a new posture and use it as part of a corresponding access rule:

 "postures": {